ajberkley/cl-binary-store/README.md

 Currently this is sbcl specific, and I'd like to fix this up to work on other implementations, but it isn't top of mind.

-This project works, has some test coverage, but is not finished yet.
-I expect it to be polished and 1.0 released mid-January 2025.

 ## Status

 Everything seems to work well, but I'm not cutting a first release tag until I get some mileage in my production use case.
 Once release, backwards compatibility will be guaranteed (the versioned codespaces should make that straightforward enough).

+I expect it to be polished and 1.0 released mid-January 2025.

 > :warning: This is still very much a work in progress, do not rely on it yet!